espolhemus/ORM_E-Commerce_Back_End/README.md

   - Launch the Insomnia application and direct it to localhost:3001

 ## Usage
-  The application is deployed at the following location:

   This application is not being deployed; a video walkthrough can be found at:
   - https://drive.google.com/file/d/1r4ijfTXLHivXhbjrqzhylBN_kiTbzObC/view